mdschramm/vidmerger/README.md

 3) make a post request to `127.0.0.1:3000/merge` with `application/json` formatted post data with links specified as so:
 ```
 {
+	"remote": 1, (to create a remote file and link, otherwise don't include this field)
 	"token": "secret123",
 	"links": [
 		"http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/ForBiggerBlazes.mp4",